What's the recovery like for Light Chemical Peel?

 Compare verified providers with transparent pricing before you book.

-How often can I get a light chemical peel?
+How often can I get a light peel?

-Every 3–4 weeks.
-Regular light peels used consistently deliver better long-term results than occasional deeper treatments.
+Every 3 to 4 weeks.
+Consistent light peels deliver better long-term results than occasional deeper ones.